hpca-uji/PyDTNN/README.rst

 training and inference processes, PyDTNN exploits distributed inter-process parallelism (via MPI) for clusters and intra-process (via multi-threading) parallelism to leverage the presence of multicore processors and GPUs at node level.
-For that, PyDTNN uses MPI4Py/NCCL for message-passing, BLAS calls via NumPy/Cython for multicore processors and PyCUDA+cuDNN+cuBLAS for NVIDIA GPUs.
+For that, PyDTNN uses mpi4py/pympi/NCCL for message-passing, BLAS calls via NumPy/Cython for multicore processors and PyCUDA/cuDNN/cuBLAS for NVIDIA GPUs.

 Supported layers: